BlizzCrafter/NPL-Editor/README.md

 4. Install the [NPLEditor.VSExtension](https://marketplace.visualstudio.com/items?itemName=BlizzCrafter.NPLEditor) via Visual Studio.
 5. Profit ???

 Yes!
-It should be possible now to double click the **Content.npl** file inside your **Content** folder to open the **NPL Editor** and start adding content to it.
+It should be possible now to double click the **Content.npl** file inside your **Content** folder to open the **NPL Editor**.

+Everything you change inside this editor will modify the corresponding **Content.npl** file now 🥳.

 # Benefits

-- No JSON-Formatting Erros Anymore
+✨ No JSON-Formatting Erros Anymore

-  - Just manage your content and **NPL Editor** takes care about the correct formatting of your **.npl** files.
+Just manage your content and **NPL Editor** takes care about the correct formatting of your **.npl** files.

-- Automatic Pipeline Imports
+✨ Automatic Pipeline Imports

-  - Just add your content pipeline references and **NPL Editor** extracts importers and processors from it.
+Just add your content pipeline references and **NPL Editor** extracts importers and processors from it.

-- No "Name-Guessing" Anymore
+✨ No "Name-Guessing" Anymore

-  - Just with importers and processors, you don't need to guess the correct names of parameters or anything else anymore; just select what you need inside the **NPL Editor**.
+Just with importers and processors, you don't need to guess the correct names of parameters or anything else anymore; just select what you need inside the **NPL Editor**.

-- Logging
+✨ Logging

-  - Realtime logging events directly inside the **NPL Editor**.
+Realtime logging events directly inside the **NPL Editor**.

 # Impressions